Nitrous oxide regulations

 Overview

-Nitrous oxide, commonly known as ‘nangs’ or ‘laughing gas’, is used safely in many legitimate industries.
-However, increasing misuse has led to new regulations to protect public health and safety.
+Nitrous oxide, commonly known as ‘nangs’ or ‘laughing gas’, is a gas used in many industries, including healthcare.
+However, increasing harms associated with its recreational use has led to new regulation to protect public health and safety.

 The NSW Government has introduced new nitrous oxide regulations to reduce the harms associated with its misuse while ensuring continued access for lawful purposes.